lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Padding (P).
 Extra bits that may be appended by SCHC to a data unit that it passes to the underlying Layer 2 for transmission.
   SCHC itself operates on bits, not bytes, and does not have any alignment prerequisite.
 See {{Padding}}.

+* Profile: SCHC offers variations in the way it is operated, with a number of parameters listed in {{SCHCParams}}.
+  A profile indicates a particular setting of all these parameters.
+  Both ends of a SCHC session must be provisioned with the same profile information and with the same set of rules before the session starts, so that there is no ambiguity in how they expect to communicate.

 * Rule: A set of header field values.

 * Rule entry: A column in a Rule that describes a parameter of the header field.